pivotal-cf/docs-cloudbees/Jenkins.html.md

 Once installed, Jenkins is accessible via `http://pivotal-cloudbees.your-cf-installation.com` if you upgraded the Jenkins Product on Pivotal Cloud Foundry from an older version (13.8).

-If you directly install version 14.11, Jenkins will be accessible via `http://jenkins-0.your-cf-installation.com`.
+If you directly install version 14.11 or higher (15.05), Jenkins will be accessible via `http://jenkins-0.your-cf-installation.com`.

 If you install more than one instance of Jenkins, the other instances will be accessible via `http://jenkins-[index].your-cf-installation.com`, where `index` is a numerical value which has as many sequentials values as the number of instances generated.